top of page

 In September 2023, we started to rebuild villages that the Russians had attempted to erase.
 We hired local Ukrainian builders, both to ensure we had expertise of how to rebuild Ukrainian homes in a culturally sensitive manner and to create employment in an area where the work economy had been destroyed.

-We completed our final major reconstruction project, and our work in Ukraine as a whole, in December 2024.
+We completed our final major reconstruction project in December 2024.

 IMG_9306.HEIC